NotAShelf/ZenVer/README.md

 # Zen Versioning Specification

-"Zen Versioning" or "Zen Ver" contains a set of rules and requirements that make suggestions on how version numbers are assigned and incremented.
-You can find the full document in [spec](spec).
+"Zen Versioning","Zen Ver" or "ZenVer" contains a set of rules and requirements that make suggestions on how version numbers are assigned and incremented.
+You can find the full document in [spec](./spec).

+## About ZenVer

+While the spec has been documented in [spec](./spec), the main motivations for ZenVer has been documented in [about](doc/ABOUT.md).

 ## Contributing